 1. See a ShowToday, entertainment onboard cruise ships is of such quality that guests often compare shows to those seen in the West End or Broadway.
 Depending on the cruise you are taking, options may include musicals, acrobats, magicians, singers, dancers, and more.
-Witness incredible talent in the evenings of your holiday, and even take part on some nights, such as on the Strictly Come Dancing competitions on selectedP&O Cruises.
+Witness incredible talent in the evenings of your holiday, and even take part on some nights.

 2. Try a New ActivityMost ships offer an abundance of choice when it comes to activities to try in the day time.
 From Carnival Cruise Line’s amazing elevated bicycle experience – the Sky Ride – to rock climbing walls and surf simulators on a range of ships, there will surely be something new for everyone to try.
 These activities are complimentary, unless you decide to book a lesson with an instructor.
 Be aware that various exercise classes can also sometimes have a small surcharge.

 3. Watch a MovieWhether in the comfort of your cabin, in one of the indoor movie screens, or at the outdoor Movie Under the Stars venue on Princess Cruises, there are usually plenty of options when it comes to watching all sorts of films.
 Settle down in a comfy chair with some drinks and popcorn and relax with your loved ones to watch a movie in this unique setting.

 4. Take a Dip in the PoolAlmost all cruise ships have at least one pool onboard, with most tending to have a variety to choose from - including kids pools and designated adult-only areas.
 Use of the pools is included in your cruise fare, or, if swimming is not for you, relax in the surrounding deck area on comfortable sun loungers.
 The Dr Seuss-themed Waterworks on Carnival Horizon is a particular favourite for families.

 5. Enjoy some Afternoon TeaThere is no need to deprive yourself of traditional British comforts while on a cruise holiday.
 Teas and coffees are complimentary on most ships, with some lines such as Regent Seven Seas even offering a daily afternoon tea experience which includes an impressive array of sandwiches and cakes.
 Be sure to find out where to head for your all-important tea break early on!